AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 ## What are project-only segments?

 Project-only segments are either quick segments or ad-hoc Workspace project segments.
-When editing/opening them in the Segment Builder, the project-only box will show up.
-If you APPLY a quick segment in the builder but don’t check the make available box, then it is still a project-only segment but it can no longer be opened in the Quick Segment builder.
-If you check the box and SAVE, it is now a component-list segment.
+When editing/opening them in the [!UICONTROL Segment Builder], the project-only box will show up.
+If you APPLY a quick segment in the builder but don’t check the make available box, then it is still a project-only segment but it can no longer be opened in the [!UICONTROL Quick Segment Builder].
+If you check the box and click **[!UICONTROL SAVE]**, it is now a component-list segment.